-- Hit or otherwise physically assault or physically abuse any children; - Develop physical/sexual relationships with children; - Develop relationships with children online or otherwise, which could in any way be deemed exploitative or abusive; - Act in ways that may be abusive or may place a child at risk of abuse; - Use language, make suggestions or offer advice which is inappropriate, offensive or abusive; - Behave physically in a manner which is inappropriate or sexually provocative; - Have a child/children with whom they are working to stay overnight at their home unsupervised, with the exclusion of parent-child situations that may be in the same program; - Sleep in the same room or bed as a child with whom they are working: - Act in ways intended to shame, humiliate, belittle or degrade children, or otherwise perpetrate any form of emotional abuse; - Discriminate against, show differential treatment, or favour particular children to the exclusion of others. - This is not an exhaustive or exclusive list.
+- Hit or otherwise physically assault or physically abuse any children or young person. - Develop physical/sexual relationships with children, young person or any program participants. - Develop relationships with children online or otherwise which could in any way be deemed exploitative or abusive. - Act in ways that may be abusive or may place a child at risk of abuse. - Use language, make suggestions, or offer advice which is inappropriate, offensive, or abusive. - Behave physically in a manner which is inappropriate or sexually provocative. - Have a child or children with whom they are working stay overnight at their home unsupervised, with the exclusion of parent-child situations that may be in the same program. - Sleep in the same room or bed as a child with whom they are working. - Act in ways intended to shame, humiliate, belittle, or degrade children, or otherwise perpetrate any form of emotional abuse. - Discriminate against, show differential treatment, or favour particular children to the exclusion of others. - This is not an exhaustive or exclusive list.

-It is important for all employees, representatives and others in contact with children directly or online to:
+It is important for all employees, representatives, and others in contact with children directly or online to:

-- Be aware of and manage situations which may present risks; - Plan and organize the work and the workplace so as to minimize risks; - As far as possible, be visible in working with children; - Ensure that a culture of openness exists to enable any issues or concerns to be raised and discussed; - Ensure that a sense of accountability exists between staff so that poor practice or potentially abusive behaviour does not go unchallenged or undocumented; - Talk to children about their contact with staff or others and encourage them to raise any concerns; - Empower children discuss with them their rights, what is acceptable and unacceptable, and what they can do if there is a problem.
+- Be aware of and manage situations which may present risks. - Plan and organize the work and the workplace to minimize risks. - As far as possible, be visible in working with children. - When possible while working with children, aim to have at least two staff or volunteers are present.
+To the extent possible, do not work with children alone. - Ensure that a culture of openness exists to enable any issues or concerns to be raised and discussed. - Ensure that a sense of accountability exists between staff so that poor practice or potentially abusive behaviour does not go unchallenged or undocumented. - Talk to children about their contact with staff or others and encourage them to raise any concerns. - Empower children discuss with them their rights, what is acceptable and unacceptable, and what they can do if there is a problem.

-In general it is inappropriate to:
+In general, it is inappropriate to:

-- Spend excessive time alone with children away from others; - Take children to your home, especially where they will be alone with you.
+- Spend time alone with children away from others. - Take children to your home.

-Personnel Recruitment
+2. Personnel Recruitment